tigera-solutions/cc-eks-compliance-workshop/5. Audit/readme.md

 ### Calico Cloud Limitations
 >**Make notes about exceptions in audit log collection/retention such as Azure**

-When using a hosted kuberenetes service such as AKS, you will not have access to the kubernetes cluster audit logs.
+When using a hosted kubernetes service such as AKS, you will not have access to the kubernetes cluster audit logs.